zlatkoc/axon-kotlin-eventsourcing-demo/README.md

 event received: TenantActivated(id=602224704)
 ```

-1. Make tests work.
-Currently they fail with "org.axonframework.commandhandling.NoHandlerForCommandException".
+1. `DONE` Make tests work.
+Currently they fail with `org.axonframework.commandhandling.NoHandlerForCommandException`.
 Tests use AggregateTestFixture.
-2. Implement at least one tenant projection
+1. Implement at least one tenant projection
-3. Implement API controller for tenants
+1. `DONE` Implement API controller for tenants
-4. Implement another aggregate root (UserProfile)
+1. Implement another aggregate root (UserProfile)
-5. Implement saga (coordinate creation of a tenant and 2 users).
+1. Implement saga (coordinate creation of a tenant and 2 users).
 Expose saga start and progress on the API.
-6. Implement custom aggregate root repository for another aggregate (no event sourcing)
+1. Implement custom aggregate root repository for another aggregate (no event sourcing)
-7. Connect everything with postgres and activeMQ
+1. Connect everything
+    1. postgres
+    1. `DONE` ActiveMQ